mariia-ann/marketplace/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Keyboard
+package react-native-keyboard-aware-scroll-view
+use <KeyboardAwareLayout> so that keyboard does not cover the screen.
+Example in edit.tsx